SwaySZ/PySetVoronoi/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Pomelo.
+You should have received a copy of the GNU General Public License along with the code.
 If not, see <http://www.gnu.org/licenses/>.

 > **Note: The source codes of the thirdparty libraries (Eigen, Voro++, Pybind11) have been presented here, and their licenses are distributed with the source codes.**